 What is Raw Milk?

 Raw milk is milk fresh from the cow.
 It is neither pasteurized nor homogenized.
-Both the FDA and CDC assert that raw milk can run the risk of being unsafe to drink because certain pathogenic bacteria remain in the milk and can grow easily and quickly.
+Both the FDA and CDC assert that raw milk can run the risk of being unsafe to drink because certain bacteria forming enzymes remain in the milk and can grow easily and quickly.

 No matter if a cow is raised on an organic or conventional farm, the use of antibiotics is accepted to treat a sick animal.
 In both cases, an animal treated with antibiotics is taken out of the milking parlor until all traces of the antibiotic are gone from her milk.
-However, if it is an organic cow, she must be sent to a beef processing plant because of organic milk means no antibiotics in the life of a cow.
-Milking a cow who has not been withheld for the full FDA mandated period after receiving antibiotics is a serious business.
+Milking a cow not withheld for the full FDA mandated period after receiving antibiotics is a serious business.
 Every tanker of milk organic and non-organic milk is tested three times: by the farm, the dairy processing plant, and the USDA.
-If the milk tests positive for antibiotic residue the entire batch is thrown out immediately, the farmer receives no payment, and is fined and put on notice by the USDA.
+If the milk tests positive for antibiotic residue the entire batch is thrown out immediately, the farmer receives no payment and is fined and put on notice by the USDA.

 According to the strict guidelines in place by the USDA, organic milk must come from a cow that has not been treated with antibiotics or any type of growth hormone and has been fed at least 30 percent of its diet on pasture.

 Cheese production in this country is big business and accounts for about 40 percent of the milk fat and 15 percent of skim solids from farm milk..